 WDC working to end whaling in Norway

-- Mustered over 100,000 signatures to a petition supporting a Resolution by European MEPs to the EU Commission calling for a ban on the transit of whalemeat from Norway (and other whaling regions) through our ports.
+- Mustered over 100,000 signatures to a petition supporting a Resolution by European MEPs to the EU Commission calling for a ban on the transit of whale meat from Norway (and other whaling regions) through EU ports

 - Produced flyers informing tourists to Norway exactly why they should avoid supporting the killing by eating whale meat or purchasing products made from whales.

 - Publicised the large percentage of pregnant females killed in the hunts.
 This is by no means the ‘accident’ the whalers claim but rather, a cynical exploitation of the fact that pregnant whales are easy targets, being larger and slower.